espressif/developer-portal/content/blog/build-embedded-swift-application-for-esp32c6/_index.md

 ## Conclusion

 Embedded Swift represents a significant advancement in bringing Swift's powerful features to embedded systems and constrained environments.
-By focusing on reducing runtime dependencies and optimizing code size, Embedded Swift allows developers to leverage Swift's modern programming paradigms even on the smallest devices.
+By focusing on reducing runtime dependencies and optimizing code size, Embedded Swift allows developers to leverage Swift's modern programming paradigms even on MCUs.

 ## Useful Links